chrisant996/clink/docs/clink.md

 # Configuring Readline

 Readline itself can also be configured to add custom keybindings and macros by creating a Readline init file.
-There is excellent documentation for all the options available to configure Readline in Readline's [manual](http://tinyurl.com/oum26rp).
+There is excellent documentation for all the options available to configure Readline in Readline's [manual](https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation).

 > **TODO:** Update the description of how/where inputrc files are loaded.

+$(BEGINDIM)
 Clink will search in the directory as specified by the `%HOME%` environment variable for one or all of the following files; `clink_inputrc`, `_inputrc`, and `.inputrc`.
 If `%HOME%` is unset then Clink will use either of the standard Windows environment variables `%HOMEDRIVE%\%HOMEPATH%` or `%USERPROFILE%`.

 Other software that also uses Readline will also look for the `.inputrc` file (and possibly the `_inputrc` file too).
 To set macros and keybindings intended only for Clink one can use the Readline init file conditional construct like this; `$if clink [...] $endif`.

 Clink also adds some new commands and configuration variables in addition to what's covered in the Readline documentation.
+$(ENDDIM)

 ## New configuration variables